 Rosanne Seitz is passionate about painting, both indoors and plein air.
-When not painting, she works at her co-owned gallery, The Gallery at the Network, frames, shows her paintings and prints in art festivals, benefit shows, and competitions.
+When not painting, she travels, shows her paintings and prints in art festivals, benefit shows, competitions, and works with San Luis Obispo Painters for the Environment (SLOPE).
 She will soon resume teaching workshops.

 Where did this all start?